l1997i/LiM3D/README.md

 Our overall architecture involves three stages (Figure 2).
 You can reproduce our results through the scripts provided in the `experiments` folder:

 1. **Training**: we utilize reflectivity-prior descriptors and adapt the Mean Teacher framework to generate high-quality pseudo-labels.
-Runing with bash script: `bash experiments/train.sh`;
+Running with bash script: `bash experiments/train.sh`;
 2. **Pseudo-labeling**: we fix the trained teacher model prediction in a class-range-balanced manner, expanding dataset with Reflectivity-based Test Time Augmentation (Reflec-TTA) during test time.
-Runing with bash script: `bash experiments/crb.sh`, then save the pseudo-labels `bash experiments/save.sh`;
+Running with bash script: `bash experiments/crb.sh`, then save the pseudo-labels `bash experiments/save.sh`;
 3. **Distillation with unreliable predictions**: we train on the generated pseudo-labels, and utilize unreliable pseudo-labels in a category-wise memory bank for improved discrimination.
-Runing with bash script: `bash experiments/distilation.sh`.
+Running with bash script: `bash experiments/distilation.sh`.

 ## Results